beefoo/climate-wall-docs/index.md

 title: Table of contents
 ---

 This website will is an internal README (a.k.a.
-"Start here") for design and development of HoPE Climate Wall
+"Start here") for design and development of HoPE Climate Wall.
+It is a living document that will be updated as the project is developed.

 ## Design and development